Bypassing MEO's XGS-PON ONT with the WAS-110

 # Notes:

-# - Patterns start at offset 8 in the OMCI message (after 8-byte header)
+# - Patterns are matched starting at offset 4 in the OMCI message — the

-# - For pattern rules: find and replace patterns must be exactly 64 hex chars (32 bytes)
+# - find and replace must be the same length

 # - Hex values should be continuous without spaces